antinvestor/service-ledger/README.md

 The there are two primitives in the system: **accounts** and **transactions**.
 Money moves between accounts by means of a transaction.

-A **transaction** may have multiple *lines* - each line represents the change (*delta*) of money in one *account*.
-A valid transaction has a total delta of zero - no money is created or destroyed, and all money moved out of any account(s) has moved in to other account(s).
-QLedger validates all transactions made via the API with a zero delta check.
+A **transaction** may have multiple *entries* - each line represents the change (*amount*) of money in one *account*.
+A valid transaction has a total amount of zero - no money is created or destroyed, and all money moved out of any account(s) has moved in to other account(s).
+QLedger validates all transactions made via the API with a zero amount check.

-> Phrased another way, the law of conversation of money is formalized by the rules of double entry bookkeeping - money debited from any account must be credited to another account (and vice versa), implying that all transactions must have at least two entries (double entry) with a zero sum delta.
+> Phrased another way, the law of conversation of money is formalized by the rules of double entry bookkeeping - money debited from any account must be credited to another account (and vice versa), implying that all transactions must have at least two entries (double entry) with a zero sum amount.
 QLedger makes it easy to follow these rules.

 Accounts do not need to be predefined - they are called into existence when they are first used.